 - 1. Regardless of whether the dosimeters are issued as required or optional, any employee who is issued any dosimeter is responsible for: - a.
 Wearing the dosimeter while on duty in those areas where there is a potential for radiation exposure. - b.
 Exchanging worn dosimeters for new ones on the first workday of each wear period (e.g., first day of month or calendar quarter, depending on assigned wear period), unless the new replacement dosimeters' arrival has been delayed, in which case the exchange may be made as soon as possible after the arrival of the new dosimeters). - c.
-Taking proper care of dosimeters, as described by Office of Radiation Safety instructions, to avoid damaging or contaminating the dosimeters. - d.
+Taking proper care of dosimeters, as described by Office of Radiation Safety instructions, to avoid damaging or contaminating the dosimeters.

+- d.
 Not storing dosimeters near radiation sources when not being worn. - e.
 Not wearing dosimeters when being exposed to radiation sources for personal medical purposes (The wearer should notify Radiation Safety if this inadvertently occurs or if administered a radiopharmaceutical). - f.
 Notifying Radiation Safety immediately whenever dosimeters are lost, accidentally damaged, name change is required, place of work has changed, or any reason why accidental exposure may have occurred (i.e., dosimeter accidentally left near source when not worn). - g.
 Returning all dosimeters and holders upon termination of duties with/near radiation sources. - h.
-Notifying Radiation Safety/dosimeter distributor of pending employment termination. - i.
+Not wearing dosimeters when being exposed to radiation sources for personal medical purposes (The wearer should notify Radiation Safety if this inadvertently occurs or if administered a radiopharmaceutical). - i.
+Notifying Radiation Safety/dosimeter distributor of pending employment termination. - j.
 Otherwise wearing assigned dosimeters in accordance with any other Office of Radiation Safety instructions. - 2.
 Failure to comply with guidelines and responsibilities listed above may result in forfeiture of (optional) dosimeters and/or disciplinary action. - 3.
 Any inquiries related to dosimeter use should be directed to the individual's supervisor, dosimeter distributor, or Radiation Safety.